kazuo/twinwork-notes/open.md

 poudriere options -z open ftp/curl
 ```

-If you see any options related to GSAPI, simpley disable it (unless you really think you need it, then you probably know how to get around OpenSSL errors)
+If you see any options related to GSSAPI, simply disable it if possible.
+Though, there are some ports that you might use that forces you to choose one (for some reason).
+In that case, I ended up going with `security/heimdal` and proceeded without build issues